 Advanced: The advanced track is for those who can already play up to (or close to) speed, but who are looking to grow further as musicians through learning from some of the world's best players.
 Estimated playing experience required: 3-4 years and up.

 Schedule: For the regular camp we'll have classes Friday afternoon, all day Saturday, and Sunday morning.
 In addition, we'll have short faculty concerts on both Friday and Saturday nights, followed by faculty-led jams, a light snack (for energy), and opportunities for more jamming.
-This link will take you to a copy of the the ABC class schedule.
+This link will take you to a copy of the current ABC class schedule.
 See below for information about the "Extra Day" Schedule.

 |American Banjo Camp, Sept 8, 2012, Nordland, WA|